udhos/sqs-to-sns/README.md

 * It is a cloud-native tool designed to run on Kubernetes, but can be also deployed as a standalone daemon.
 * It is resilient against loss of message by taking advantage of SQS features.
 It does not use or depend on any other persistent storage.
-* The configuration file can specify multiple queue-to-topic mappings.
+* The configuration file is declarative and can specify multiple queue-to-topic mappings in YAML format.
 * Messages attributes can be copied from queue to topic.
 * Metrics are exposed in a Prometheus endpoint.
 * A health check endpoint is exposed.